 These pictures show an old ten foot-long hand-made epoxy covered picnic table that sat on a covered patio for years in Florida.
 The client was the daughter of the guy who built and finished it, and she wanted it to be restored to something better than the dull, cracked and wrinkled finish that had developed over the years.

 She had a budget, however, and there were deep cracks and splits where the wood had separated all the way through the boards (which were very thick by the way).
-So we filled the cracks as best we could in the time allotted, and sanded the top for quite a while.
-Then we put two coats of regular high build lacquer on the legs and apron, with three coats on the tops of the table and benches.
+So the cracks were filled as well as could be in the time allotted, and then the top was sanded for quite a while.
+Two coats of regular high build lacquer was applied to on the legs and apron, and three coats on the tops of the table and benches.

 The picture on the right shows the table top after several coats of the lacquer were applied.
 The deep areas were epoxy filled by the guy who built it originally.
-We couldn't sand it completely smooth within the budget given, but it was smooth enough to slide a napkin across with catching.
+It was not sanded completely smooth within the budget given, but it was smooth enough to slide a napkin across without catching.

-We can also apply epoxy coatings.
+Epoxy coatings can also be applied.
 The surface is very hard, but not weather resistant.
 But it holds up very well to wear and tear, especially in a restaurant or other commercial situation.
 Or on picnic tables.
 The cost for a quarter-inch thick epoxy coating runs about $100.00 a square foot, compared to regular lacquer at about $100.00 per linear foot (for most dining sized tables).

 If your furniture is finished in lacquer (or shellac) it can sometimes be refurbished instead of going through the trouble and expense of stripping and refinishing.
-By refurbishing we mean that instead of a complete strip and refinish we just 'spruce up' the color and finish that are already present.
-We do this by coloring any parts of the wood that are marred, clean off dirt and apply color to faded areas, then spray on more lacquer.
+By refurbishing we mean that instead of a complete strip and refinish the existing finish is just 'spruced up' using the color and finish that are already present.
+This is done by coloring any parts of the wood that are marred, cleaning off dirt and applying color to faded areas, then spraying on more lacquer.
 Sometimes even just lightly applying a little clear lacquer can make a lot of surface scratches go away and restore some color loss (depending on how it was finished to start with).
-This can be a simple process, or it can rapidly reach a point of diminishing returns (the cost gets too high for the result), where we just might as well go ahead and refinish it.
+This can be a simple process, or it can rapidly reach a point of diminishing returns (the cost gets too high for the result), where you just might as well go ahead and refinish it.

-It's okay to try it a little on some out of the way spots, but if it gets too involved you might want to just bring it to us anyway.
+It's okay to try it a little on some out of the way spots, but if it gets too involved you might want to just take it to a shop anyway.